Member of NSCA-C.S.C.S. (Certified Strength and Conditioning Specialist)

-Mike Harris is just wrapping up his second year with the Bulldogs as a strength and conditioning coach.
+Mike Harris is beginning his fourth year with the Bulldogs as a strength and conditioning coach.
 He began coaching multiple Yale varsity teams in the fall of 2013.

 During his time at Yale, Harris has coached All-Ivy athletes, National Team and National Junior Team members, NCAA Division I qualifiers, men's basketball Ivy League champions, and an NFL-bound football player.